 No More Bags

 It is inconvenient to have to worry about keeping bags stocked up, but not necessarily expensive.
 Bags are not, however, inconvenient to change when compared to cleaning out bagless dustbins.
+You just drop the bag in the trash, and that’s it.
+No shaking or digging wound up hair and fibers out of a dustbin.

 Firstly, how quickly the dustbin fills up and requires digging to get tangled hair and dust removed.
 Bagless vacuums usually end up with debris wrapped around the filter/motor housing and require you to dig it out.
 Yuck!